-Teaching remains a very important part of Christoph Prégardien’s musical life.
-Following many years at the Hochschule für Musik und Theater in Zurich, he gives masterclasses for young singers the world over and since 2004 has been a professor at the Academy of Music in Cologne since 2004.
+Teaching remains an important part of Christoph Prégardien’s musical life.
+Following many years at the Hochschule für Musik und Theater in Zurich, he gives masterclasses for young singers the world over and since 2004 has been a professor at the Academy of Music in Cologne.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.